 and is displayed in Figure~\ref{fig:gr_PP}.
 For numerical simplicity, the boundary condition here is of Dirichlet type \eqref{bc01} with $f_+ = f_- = 0$.

-The diffusion-driven flow is determined by the value of the diffusion coefficient $\kappa$.
+The diffusion-driven flow is determined by the value of the permeability $\kappa$.
 If $\kappa=0$, the diffusion term in \eqref{mode02} is inactive.
 If the value of $\kappa$ is close to $0$, for example $\kappa=0.001$, the diffusion is negligible.
 Higher values of $\kappa$ are associated with strong diffusion.

 If the diffusion is strong enough, that is, the value of $\kappa$ is large enough, it is possible to choose an initial condition with a steep transition between two different saturation values, because the gradient of the solution soon becomes slightly smaller during the calculation due to the diffusion flow, and the simulation is stable.
 This situation occurs in this example in Fi\-gu\-re~\ref{fig:gr_kappa}, bottom, and also in Sections~\ref{Example1} and~\ref{Example2}.
 Conversely, when the value of $\kappa$ is small, the gradient of the solution remains large, or even tends to infinity, and numerical instabilities (i.e.~oscillations of the solution) occur.
 Depending on the value of $\kappa$, these oscillations can cause calculation collapse, as shown in Figure~\ref{fig:gr_kappa}, top, or disappear, as in Fi\-gu\-re~\ref{fig:gr_kappa}, centre.